andres-jurado/LLM-snippets/AJ-2.md

 ### LLM instruction

 ```
-I’m going to provide you a <text> in my next prompt.
-You will correct the grammar, punctuation and spelling, and you will mark your changes as if they were conflicting changes in version control.
-Assume that <text> represents the content of the current branch.
+- I’m going to provide you a <text> in my next prompt.
+- You will correct the grammar, punctuation and spelling.
+- You will mark your changes as if they were conflicting changes in version control.
+- Assume that <text> represents the content of the current branch.

 *Example*